Redacted-Games-LLC/Merchant-Empires/README.md

 # Merchant-Empires
-A space trading game of war
+A space merchant game of war